 In addition, you should include a writing sample of no more than 5,000 words excluding footnotes or bibliography, of your best academic work; preferably relevant to the kind of work you propose to do at the Committee, though you may also include a short sample of fiction or poetry in addition.
 Should we consider the evidence submitted to be insufficient, we may ask you to supplement.

 Detailed information regarding application requirements and procedures can be found on the Social Sciences Division website.
 The GRE General Test is recommended, but not required, of applicants.

 In any given year, the Committee will receive 100 to 125 applications.
 Approximately five students will be offered admission with an award of full tuition plus a stipend.
 Full details of all awards are provided in the Division of Social Science Announcements.

 The deadline for applications is December 15.
-Prospective doctoral students should apply on-line at https://socialsciences.uchicago.edu/admissions/how-to-apply.
+Prospective doctoral students should apply on-line at https://apply-ssd.uchicago.edu/apply/.
 Questions regarding the on-line application should be directed to firstname.lastname@example.org.
-The University of Chicago no longer uses a paper application.
-They may request further information about the Committee on Social Thought or its application procedures from:

 For further information about the Committee contact Megan Swartz at email@example.com

 Prospective student visit week will be held on campus in March 2023.
 If you have any questions, please email Megan Swartz at firstname.lastname@example.org.